sonic-net/SONiC/doc/mgmt/Certificate_Management.md

     /sonic-crypto:cdp-config/cdp-list
     /sonic-crypto:cdp-config/cdp-list/url

+    /sonic-crypto:ocsp-config
+    /sonic-crypto:ocsp-config/responder

 ### 3.3.4 gNMI Support

-The YANG models defined above will be available to read/wrtie from gNMI as well as REST.
+The YANG model defined above will be available to read/write from gNMI as well as REST.
 In addition to the RPCs defined, gNOI defines a set of certificate management RPCs here: [https://github.com/openconfig/gnoi/blob/master/cert/cert.proto](https://github.com/openconfig/gnoi/blob/master/cert/cert.proto) and are described above.

 ## 3.4 Upgrade and Downgrade Considerations
 The certificate directory /etc/sonic/cert must be preserved during upgrades and downgrades.
-This is acheived using upgrade hook scripts that will copy from the directory to the new partition.
+This is achieved using upgrade hook scripts that will copy from the directory to the new partition.

+When upgrading from a sonic version before certificate management feature exists, per-application upgrade hook scripts will be used to migrate the old certificates and configuration into the new model.

+In the case of migrating a config from one switch to another, there will be no automated way of migrating certificates.
+The user will have to manually re-install/generate the certificates as needed.

 # 4 Error Handling